Hiroenzo/react-native-mqtt-clients/README.md

 - `username`: _string_ - Username used to authenticate the client against the broker
 - `password`: _string_ - Password used to authenticate the client against the broker
 - `keepaliveSec`: _number_ - Maximum time interval in seconds between control packets
-- `connectTimeoutMs`: _number_ - Maximum time interval the client will wait for the network connection to the MQTT broker to be established
+- `connectionTimeout`: _number_ - Maximum time interval the client will wait for the network connection to the MQTT broker to be established
 - `will`: _Will_ - MQTT message that the broker will send, should the client connect ungracefully.
     - `topic`: _string_ - Topic the will will be published to
     - `payload`: _string_ - Message of the will Base64-encoded